 In order to sign up for online access to your account, you must first enroll in your company’s 401(k) plan.
-If you have not previously enrolled, please click on the Enroll button at the top of Slavic401k.com and follow the prompts to complete your enrollment.
+If you have not previously enrolled, please enroll here and follow the prompts to complete your enrollment.

-Once enrolled, click on the Login button at the top of Slavic401k.com and follow the prompts to set up your login credentials.
+Once enrolled, log in here and follow the prompts to set up your login credentials.
 Once both processes are complete, you can access your account through our website and mobile app.

 To reset your password, click on the Forgot Password link on the Slavic401k.com login screen to reset your password.